 When to Choose Something Else

-ELO requires 1v1 match results.
-If your competition doesn't have head-to-head matches, use Classic or High Score instead.
+ELO requires head-to-head match results — 1v1 or team vs team.
+If your competition doesn't have matches at all, use Classic or High Score instead.
 If you're ranking creative submissions rather than competitive play, Image Rating is the right choice.